-Perfect gifts for the old man in your life
+Perfect gifts for the old (or not so old) man in your life

 For those of you even luckier, you may have had a parent who didn’t just listen to music.
 Your folks may have actually played, performed, written or just had fun making music of their own.
 If you now play yourself, hopefully you realise how cool that actually is.
 Not everyone has creative parents, you see.

 Anyway, with Father’s Day coming up soon, we thought it might be a good idea to show you some of the different things you could get for your musical dad.
-We’ve tried to steer clear of lottery-win type presents like this frankly obscene Gibson Les Paul Standard and keep things affordable, but with a touch of quality thrown in to let the old man know you care.
+We’ve tried to steer clear of lottery-win type presents like this frankly obscene (yet undeniably beautiful) Taylor 914CE V-Class and keep things affordable, but with a touch of quality thrown in to let the old man know you care.

 Hardly a controversial opinion, but an instrument in tune sounds infinitely better than one that isn’t.
 You come here for the hard facts, and we deliver.
 Jokes aside though, a tuner is almost the perfect present for someone.
 A great tuner is even better.

 Everything we said up there about the importance of a good tuner could essentially be copied and pasted into this section, but we’re not that lazy.
 Instead, we’ll point out how a clip-on tuner makes a great second tuner, able to provide backup to your A-Team in times of need.
-Plus the FZONE FT-16 doesn’t cost an arm and a leg, and they gave it a name like it’s a fighter jet so, y’know, double win.
+Plus, the Aroma AT-105 doesn’t cost an arm and a leg, and they gave it a name like it’s a fighter jet so, y’know, double win.